linnzyg/Pawpedia-Web-Technologies-IT2805/README.md

 ```

 ## Showcase
+Unfortunately we experienced issues with the VM, which will be fixed and available on
 http://it2810-35.idi.ntnu.no/project2
+as soon as possible. (within 21.11)

 ## Documentation and choices
 The choice of making a dog application was made due to dogs being cute, and motivated all four developers to work on this project with love.